rekola/nanoclj/README.md

 - `rationalize` returns exact result for doubles: `(rationalize 0.1) ;=> 3602879701896397/36028797018963968`
 - No chunked or buffered lazy sequences
 - No homogenous vectors (They are not necessary since most data types are unboxed by default)
-- No persistent data structures: Vectors are flat, and they are optimized for reading
+- No persistent data structures: Vectors are flat, and they are optimized for fast reading
+- No sorted-set or sorted-map
+- Only 64 bit systems are supported

 ## Dependencies